WAFT-Stereo: Warping-Alone Field Transforms for Stereo Matching: Method

 In the following, we introduce our implementation of the classification step.
 Denote the maximum disparity as $D_{max}$, the number of disparity bins as $B$, the ground-truth disparity as $d_{gt}\in \mathbb{R}^{H\times W}$.
 We define the soft target distribution $P_{gt}$ for each pixel $p$ in $I_L$ as:

 WAFT-Stereo predicts the distribution $P$ in its first step and supervises it with the soft cross-entropy loss (equivalently, KL divergence up to a constant):

 As shown in \Cref{tab:ablation}, in the same 4-iteration setting, replacing the first regression-based iteration with classification substantially improves accuracy with negligible additional cost. \Cref{fig:cls-reg} further illustrates the mechanism: the initial classification provides a coarse but stable estimate that is subsequently refined by the regression-based updates, yielding better final accuracy than the regression-only variant.
+Although regression can have a better initialization on average, it gets some pixels (those with large displacements) very wrong and will be stuck for them.
+Classification plus regression solves this issue.

+We show additional results on ETH3D (train) to support the claims above.
+The first step of ``Cls.\& Reg'' achieves 0.89 EPE for pixels with 40px+ disparity and 1.80 EPE for 50px+, better than 1.11 EPE and 2.88 EPE from the first step of ``Reg''.